Like many others in the data-driven innovation arena, you may already have begun to grasp the value of decentralization.

 - Deploy one or more chronicle nodes, the IOTA permanode solution with efficient information search, redundant storage and resilience to protocol updates.
 By installing multiple nodes every party will retain a complete history of transactions across protocol updates.

-For more ideas on how to manage permanent and trusted file storage, we recommend looking into this blueprint on how to integrate IOTA and IPFS.
+For more ideas on how to manage permanent and trusted file storage, we recommend looking into this blueprint on how to integrate IOTA and InterPlanetary File System (IPFS).

 We have so far understood when IOTA is the right choice for you and which building- and application infrastructure blocks (MAM, chronicle nodes, etc) your solution should include.

-In the future, we will release another blog post where we will dive into PoC’s, applications and how the IOTA Foundation can support you in the development of your IOTA-powered solutions and services.
+In the future, another blog post will dive into PoCs, applications and how the IOTA Foundation can support you in the development of your IOTA-powered solutions and services.